When to go on a Eurail trip

 For a great wintertime scenic rail journey, try the Semmering Railway of Austria, a historic feat of engineering and the world’s first railway on the world heritage list.
 Unlike the more famous Glacier Express through Switzerland, your Eurail pass is valid on the Semmering line.
 No supplement or reservation is required.

 The shoulder seasons of spring and fall offer an excellent compromise if you can get the time off from work or study.
 The weather is still favorable across most of the continent, the sights aren’t congested, trains won’t be as full, and you can probably get discounted rates on accommodation.
 It also gives you the chance to witness Europe in the bustle of back-to-work mode.
 In addition, many of Europe’s local festivals take place at this time.

 Spring and autumn are an excellent time to visit France, Belgium, the Netherlands, Germany, Czech Republic, and other countries for all the reasons listed above.
 This is a nice time of year for the scenic Rhine Valley line in Germany, which runs past the fairytale castle-studded landscape between Koblenz and Mainz.
 Your Eurail pass is not only valid for use on this route, but also for the river boats operated by KD Rhine line!

 I’ve traveled Europe in all seasons, each has its advantages, and I wouldn’t trade any of my experiences.
-Which is right for you depends entirely on your tolerance to crowds and extreme temperatures as well as what kind of activities you hope to do.
+When to go on a EUrail trip depends entirely on your tolerance to crowds and extreme temperatures as well as what kind of activities you hope to do.
 Your experiences and the amount of clothes you have to wear may be different, but you’re bound to have a good time whenever you go to Europe.